Read the FAQs

 Legalities: Is testing legal?

-Different States, Provinces and countries have specific employment legislation.
+Different States, Provinces and countries have specific employment legislation in place.
 Tests that measure “job-specific” skills or aptitudes that are a necessary requirement for a position can always be used legally to pre-screen employees.
 However, be aware that not every test can be used in every case.
-Some tests are designed specifically to be used only for pre-employment and cannot be used on existing employees.
-Others have certain measurements that may or may not be legal to use in your particular State, Province or country.
+Some tests are designed specifically to be used only for pre-employment purposes, and cannot and should not be used on existing employees.
+Others have certain measurements that may or may not be legal to use in your particular State, Province or country (i.e. drug and alcohol avoidance scales).

-Canadians: Due to Canadian Human Rights legislation, tests containing Drug Avoidance scales may not always be legal for use in Canada.
+A Note To Canadians: Due to Canadian Human Rights legislation, tests containing Drug Avoidance scales are not legal for use for applicant pre-screening in Canada.

 Legalities: Do your assessments comply with the Federal and Provincial laws in Canada?